PiotrTopa/esp32-BMP280/README.md

 # BMP280 sensor driver for ESP32
 Sensor driver implementation based on datasheet and available sources.
 It is prepared to be runned as component with dependency on I2Cdev lib (https://github.com/PiotrTopa/esp32-I2Cdev).
+It is compatibile with PlatformIO esp-idf framework.

 # Add components to your project
 You need to add this repository along with I2Cdev to your project as ESP-IDF component.